CaptainBeard/LibraryProject-WebApi/README.md

-# Library project - Backend
+# WIP Library project - Backend

+Work in progress.

 - MVC-model
 - Language: C#
 - Frontend: WPF (.NET Framework 4.8)
-- Backend: WebApi (.NET 6.0)
+- Backend: WebApi (.NET Core 6.0)
 - Database: MariaDB on a LAMP-server

 This project has a simple database with three tables: users, loans and books.<br>Users connect to the database using a WPF application.